 Doula

-The doula profession has been around for centuries and emerging research reveals that when expectant mothers have the continuous support of a doula present during labor and delivery, their birth experiences are more positive.
+The doula profession has existed for centuries, and emerging research reveals that expectant parents who have the continuous support of a doula during labor and delivery have more positive birth experiences.

-Having more maternal support during childbirth goes beyond a desire for better access to healthcare: it’s also an issue of social and financial equality.
-Data from the Society for Maternal-Fetal Medicine (SMFM 2019) shows that the United States has the highest rate of maternal death compared to other developing nations and shows that the maternal mortality rate in the U.S. is higher for women of color.
-Statistics published by the Centers for Disease Control (CDC) confirm the racial and ethnic disparities that exist in maternal healthcare and states that there are “significantly higher pregnancy-related mortality ratios among Black, American Indian, and Alaska Native women.”
-(CDC 2019).
+Having more support during childbirth goes beyond a desire for better access to healthcare; it’s also an issue of social and financial equality.
+Data from the Commonwealth Fund shows that the United States has the highest rate of maternal death compared to other developing nations and that the maternal mortality rate in the U.S. is higher for women of color.
+In fact, according to the report, African American parents in the US experience a maternal mortality rate of 49.5 per 100,000 live births versus 22.3 for all Americans on average.

 The Doula Medicaid Project has responded to these statistical inequities through legal advocacy and education in support of the expansion of doula services for low-income women in the United States.
 Further support for doulas comes from cost-effectiveness studies published in the Journal of Midwifery & Women’s Health and Birth: Issues in Prenatal Care, which calculate that families and health insurance companies can save anywhere from $929 to $1,360 per birth due to the drastic reduction in complications when a doula is present during childbirth.